angeltejedorg/RickMortyApp/README.md

 All dependencies are injected via **constructor injection** with a **Coordinator**:

 - `AppCoordinator` holds the `Repository` and creates ViewModels via factory methods
-- `RickyMortyAppApp` (entry point) wires all dependencies and injects the Coordinator
+- `RickyMortyApp` (entry point) wires all dependencies and injects the Coordinator
 - Views receive ViewModels through initializers, never creating them directly

 **Benefits:**